rojoypira/myclasswebsite/README.md

 # myclasswebsite
-A place where I'm going to post my class web sites and assignments.
+A place where I'm going to post my class websites and assignments.